 Mami.
 She's capable of fighting on par with Homura, and she's added a couple of new guns to her arsenal: pistols and what looks like a sawed-off shotgun.
-What is more, she's able to make a fully living (and fighting!) copy of herself, from her ribbons.
+What is more, she's able to make a fully living and fighting copy of herself, from her ribbons.
 When the copy is damaged, it bursts in a mass of ribbons which trap the opponent.
 Homura learned this the hard way.

 Sayaka also seems to have gained a lot of experience and is less brash than she used to be, mainly because she retains her memories of her past timeline selves.
 She even anticipates and prevents Homura from freezing time.
-She's also packing a new Summon Magic: her witch form Oktavia von Seckendorff.
+She's also packing a new Summon Magic: her Witch form, Oktavia von Seckendorff.

-Charlotte the Dessert Witch, who is Mami's adorable pet Bebe, and helpful in battle.
+Charlotte the Dessert Witch, who is now Mami's adorable pet Bebe, and helpful in battle.
 Mainly because she turns out to be a magical girl in disguise.

 The majority of the scenes with Bebe has her eating cheese, asking for cheese or chewing on something yellow she thought was cheese.
 She's also visibly excited at Mami's joke that if Bebe keeps eating that much, she'll turn into cheese herself!
 This continues into her human form.